jballas/441_work/HW-8/readme.md

   - create main page with border and play movie button
 - Coding
   - add jquery to make the star flicker

+  Getting my CSS and html layout always takes longer than I expect, but once I had it, I got my first start to fade in and out.
+It doens't do this continuously though.
+I want the efffect to keep happening until the button is pushed.

+  So, I'm going to try a while statement.

+The logic: The star is flickering while we wait, and then fades out when the button is pushed.

+I think that works.

+Mostly, I think I need to work on my logic.

 ## Problems or Issues this week